 - b.
 Aquifer Recharge Zones: Aquifer recharge zones are poorly suited for many types of development due to the potential for contamination of large water supplies.
 Vulnerability to contamination is particularly high in land overlying sand and gravel aquifers due to the high permeability of the associated soil types.
 Contaminants can spread rapidly into the aquifer and destroy it as a water supply.
-To maintain the existing supply and to ensure a future, potable water supply, protection of these aquifers is of great importance to the Town. - c.
-100 year Flood Hazard Zones: As discussed extensively in the Water Resource Management and Protection Plan, floodplains are undesirable locations for development because: 1) of the associated risks to life and property; 2) construction in the floodplains worsens flood hazards downstream; and 3) the inundation of subsurface sewage disposal systems can cause water pollution and a public health hazard.
+To maintain the existing supply and to ensure a future, potable water supply, protection of these aquifers is of great importance to the Town. - Resource Management and Protection Plan, floodplains are undesirable locations for development because: 1) of the associated risks to life and property; 2) construction in the floodplains worsens flood hazards downstream; and 3) the inundation of subsurface sewage disposal systems can cause water pollution and a public health hazard.